-Her distinguished career started when she swept first prizes at “the three major voice competitions” in Japan in 2001: Italian Vocal Concorso, Japan Italy Vocal Concorso and Music Competition of Japan.
-Since then, she has won many prestigious awards, including first prize at the Licia Albanese Puccini Foundation Competition (2007), as well as second prizes at the Verdian Voice International Competition in Busseto (2005) and the Riccardo Zandonai International Opera Competition (2004).
-In 2005, she was honored with the New Nippon Steel’s “Fresh Artist Award” and in 2006 received Japan’s highest honor, the “Idemitsu Music Award.”
+The year of 2001 was such a sensational one for Japan’s opera field, as Kinoshita swept first prizes of the following competitions in just that year: Italian Vocal Concorso, Japan Italy Vocal Concorso, and Music Competition of Japan.
+She has then won many more prestigious awards, including first prize at the Licia Albanese Puccini Foundation Competition (2007), as well as second prizes at the Verdian Voice International Competition in Busseto (2005) and the Riccardo Zandonai International Opera Competition (2004).
+She was honored with the New Nippon Steel’s Fresh Artist Award (2005) and Japan’s highest honor, Idemitsu Music Award (2006).

 Kinoshita will perform Cio-Cio-san at the Kelowna Opera in Canada and at the New National Theatre Tokyo in 2019, and Antonia in Les Contes d’Hoffman in 2020.